pleabargain/EnglishHelpsYourCareer/english_in_use_phrases.md

+# to broaden your horizons
+- This adventure will help me to broaden my horizons.

+# bargaining chip

 # kickstart the process

 We will kickstart the process of selling our service by launching a major PR and advertising campaign.

 #mermaid